ezlage/HyperX/README.md

 ```
 with HPX do begin
   if (Received.Count>0)
-    then begin //Put just one thread to do this
+    then begin //Don't do this in parallel!
       //You will probably need to check if the line has been split
       //You also need to check if the data is valid
       //After all validations, do something with the data
       DoSomethingWith(Received.Strings[0]);
-      Received.Delete(0); //Yeah, don't let it grows!
+      Received.Delete(0); //Yeah, don't let it grow!
     end;
 end;
 ```